canonical/kafka-connect-operator/README.md

 juju remove-relation kafka self-signed-certificates
 ```

-> Note: The TLS settings here are for self-signed-certificates which are not recommended for production clusters, the `tls-certificates-operator` charm offers a variety of configurations, read more on the TLS charm [here](https://charmhub.io/tls-certificates-operator)
+> Note: The TLS settings provided here are intended for use with self-signed certificates, which are not recommended for production clusters.
+For more secure TLS certificate providers, consider using the `tls-certificates-operator` charm.
+See its [Charmhub page](https://charmhub.io/tls-certificates-operator) for details.

 ## Monitoring